puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_pre.md

 ## Stop Stringifying Facts, and Check for Breakage

-Puppet 4 always uses proper [data types](/puppet/latest/reference/lang_data.html) for facts, but Puppet 3's default behavior is to convert all facts to Strings.
+Puppet 4 always uses proper [data types](/puppet/latest/reference/lang_data.html) for facts, but Puppet 3 converts all facts to Strings by default.
 If any of your modules or manifests rely on this behavior, you'll need to adjust them before you upgrade.

-If you've already set `stringify_facts = false` in `puppet.conf` on every node in your deployment, skip to the next step.
+If you've already set [`stringify_facts = false`](/puppet/3.8/reference/deprecated_settings.html#stringifyfacts--true) in `puppet.conf` on every node in your deployment, skip to the [next section](#enable-directory-environments-and-move-code-into-them).
 Otherwise:

-- Check your Puppet code for any comparisons that _treat boolean facts like strings._ (For example, `if $::is_virtual == "true" {...}`.)
-Fix them so they'll work with true Boolean values.
+- Check your Puppet code for any comparisons that _treat boolean facts like strings,_ like `if $::is_virtual == "true" {...}`, and change them so they'll work with true Boolean values.
   - If you need to support Puppet 3 and 4 with the same code, you can instead use something like `if str2bool("$::is_virtual") {...}`.
 - Next, set `stringify_facts = false` in `puppet.conf` on every node in your deployment.
-(If you want to use Puppet to change this setting, you can use an [`inifile` resource](https://forge.puppetlabs.com/puppetlabs/inifile).)
+To have Puppet change this setting, use an [`inifile` resource](https://forge.puppetlabs.com/puppetlabs/inifile).
-- Watch the next set of Puppet runs for any problems in your code.
+- Watch the next set of Puppet runs for any problems with your code.
 - Repeat until your Puppet install comes up clean!

 ## Enable Directory Environments and Move Code into Them